realmcu/HoneyGUI/doc/source/widgets/index.rst

-`wheellist`_                         Wheel-shaped application list `perspective`_                       Slide to extend and retract curtains `menu_cellular`_                     Display icons set as a honeycomb shape menu
+`wheellist`_                         Wheel-shaped application list `perspective`_                       Slide to extend and retract curtains `menu_cellular`_                     Display icons set as a honeycomb shape menu `return`_                            The bubble-shaped curve that can be dragged out
 ==================                   ==================

 .. _glossary: widgets_glossary.html